QButterfly/qbutterfly.github.io/README.md

 Make sure to test your study with multiple browser types / screen resolutions before you run your study.
 Carefully check the recorded click trails in a soft launch of your study (e.g. 5% of your intended sample).

+QButterfly writes the data to the embedded variable named "collectedData".
+In Qualtrics you can retrieve it any time via ${e://Field/collectedData}.

 This is an example of the format of the recorded data:

 ```html